pandoc-jp/pandoc-doc-ja/users-guide.rst

 Note: In ``Markdown.pl`` and most other Markdown implementations, reference link definitions cannot occur in nested constructions such as list items or block quotes.
-Pandoc lifts this arbitrary seeming restriction.
+Pandoc lifts this arbitrary-seeming restriction.
 So the following is fine in pandoc, though not in most other implementations: